 How Driving Fast in 4H Affects Braking

 When driving on a slippery low traction surface, the braking distance on a vehicle is drastically increased.
 This means you need to seriously adjust your driving style to compensate for the extended stopping time.
-The stopping distance on a low traction surface can increase by as much as double (2x) that of regular braking distances, such as when driving on a tarmac surface.

 The 3 key elements that make up the braking distance are the following: